It’s time to spring clean that paper clutter

 clogged sewer safety.

-Each April, CenterPoint Energy celebrates National Volunteer Week, highlighting the selfless individuals who are committed to strengthening our communities through service.
-In 2017, 58 percent of our employees volunteered, donating more than 146,861 hours of time (valued at more than $3.5 million) toward a variety of nonprofit initiatives that focus on community development, health and human services, and education.
+CenterPoint Energy celebrates National Volunteer Week each April to highlight the many individuals who have committed to strengthening our community through their service.
+In 2018, 55 percent of our employees volunteered, donating more than 112,000 hours of time (valued at more than $2.8 million) toward a wide variety of nonprofit initiatives that focus on community development, health, human services, education and more, including:

 - March of Dimes’ March for Babies